-Organisation Data confidentiality OFP The OFP policy on the dissemination of data is identical to the policy that was established by the Standing Committee on Tuna and Billfish at its eleventh meeting in July 1998 (Anon., 1998).
+Data confidentiality The OFP policy on the dissemination of data is identical to the policy that was established by the Standing Committee on Tuna and Billfish at its eleventh meeting in July 1998 (Anon., 1998).
 Annual catch estimates, by gear type, flag state and year, are considered to be in the public domain.
-Policies relating to catch and effort agreed at the eleventh meeting of the Standing Committee on Tuna and Billfish (SCTB11).
-Catch and effort data grouped by 5° longitude by 5° latitude by month for longline and 1° longitude by 1° latitude by month for surface fisheries, for all fishing nations combined, are considered to be in the public domain.
-Catch and effort data grouped by 5° longitude by 5° latitude by month for longline and 1° longitude by 1° latitude by month for surface fisheries, stratified by fishing nation, are available for release at the discretion of the Co-ordinator of the SCTB Statistics Working Group (SWG), for those sources of data which have so authorised the SWG Chairman.
+Catch and effort data grouped by 5° longitude by 5° latitude by month for longline and 1° longitude by 1° latitude by month for surface fisheries, for all fishing nations combined, are considered to be in the public domain. • Catch and effort data grouped by 5° longitude by 5° latitude by month for longline and 1° longitude by 1° latitude by month for surface fisheries, stratified by fishing nation, are available for release at the discretion of the Co-ordinator of the SCTB Statistics Working Group (SWG), for those sources of data which have so authorised the SWG Chairman.
 For those sources of data that have not authorised the SWG Chairman to release data at his discretion, authorisation for the release of data must be obtained from the sources of the data.
 Catch and effort data grouped at a finer level of time-area stratification may be released with authorisation from the sources of the data.
 Catch and effort data are released for research purposes only, and to individuals who can be trusted to use the data responsibly.
 The person requesting the data is required to provide a description of the research project.
-The data are released only for use in the specified research project and the data must be destroyed, with authorisation from the sources of the data.
+The data are released only for use in the specified research project and the data must be destroyed upon completion of the research project.
+However, catch and effort data may be released for general usage, such that the data need not be destroyed, with authorisation from the sources of the data.
 The person requesting the data will be asked to provide a report of the results of the research project to the SWG Chairman for subsequent forwarding to the sources of the data.
 All SPC member countries and territories, except New Zealand, have authorised the OFP Fisheries Statistician to release data at its discretion.
 Of the non-SPC sources of data held by the OFP, the Forum Fisheries Agency, Japan and Korea require authorisation before their data can be released.
 Policies relating to length data are the same as those detailed for catch and effort data Observer data - observer reports released to the agency that arranged the placement of the observer (when the agency does not already have a copy of the report) or to the captain and owner of the vessel (if a request is received by the OFP).
 Otherwise, only summary information for research purposes is released by the OFP.
-ISC Public domain: Total catch and effort aggregated over entire North Pacific with caveat that some discards in N Pacific not reported.
+Confidentiality policy in place to protect VMS data - ownership retained by individual FFA member countries Public domain: Total catch and effort aggregated over entire North Pacific with caveat that some discards in N Pacific not reported.
 Confidential: Raw data, both commercial and biological contains proprietary information and is therefore considered confidential.
 Access restricted to contributors and authorised scientists of ISC WGs.
 Any requests from non-contributing parties, all ISC members and observers will be informed of details of the request and permission solicited from contributors.
 If species specific data are requested the appropriate WG head will take lead in seeking approval.
 Access to non-public domain data by contributors for purposes other than stock assessment treated as above.
 Access rules cannot be changed without agreement of all contributors